-- Property: South Main - Location: Carson, CA - Acquisition size and price: Three industrial buildings totaling 186,000 SF and one 34,000 SF office building on 14.3 acres acquired for \$21.3 million (\$34.53 per SF of land) - Occupancy: Industrial buildings were purchased at a 0.3% in-place cap rate and subject to a ground lease until June 30, 2015 and the adjacent 34,000 square foot office building was 100% occupied on a short term basis - Redevelopment: Demolish existing industrial buildings and construct a front-load industrial distribution building containing approximately 210,000 square feet and renovate the existing office building.
-The incremental development cost was approximately \$17.8 million for a total investment of \$39.3 million.
-The property was approximately 100% leased upon completion
+- Property: South Main - Location: Carson, CA - Acquisition size and price: Three industrial buildings totaling 186,000 SF and one 34,000 SF office building on 14.3 acres acquired for \$21.3 million (\$34.53 per SF of land) - Occupancy: Industrial buildings were purchased at a 0.3% in-place cap rate and subject to a ground lease until June 30, 2015 and the adjacent 34,000 square foot office building was 100% occupied on a short term basis. - Redevelopment: Demolished the existing industrial buildings in July 2015 and constructed a front-load industrial distribution building containing approximately 210,000 square feet.
+Renovated the existing office building.
+The redevelopment was completed in September 2016 and the incremental development cost was approximately \$17.8 million for a total investment of \$39.3 million.
+The property was 100% leased upon completion.

-Value Creation - Total investment of approximately \$39.3 million generating an estimated stabilized return on cost of 6.2%
+Value Creation - Total investment of \$39.3 million generating an estimated stabilized return on cost of 6.2%